Liscannor: Liscannor Harbour

-Others
+John P. Holland memorials

-The engineer John Philip Holland (1841–1914) was born in Liscannor, and developed some of the first submarines commissioned by the US Navy and Royal Navy.
-A visitor centre, the "John P Holland Centre", was opened in Liscannor in 2016.
+The engineer John Philip Holland (1841–1914), who was born in Liscannor, developed some of the first submarines commissioned by the US Navy, Japanese Navy and Royal Navy.
+Castle Street, on which Holland was born, was renamed 'Holland Street' in his honour.

-Holland is the subject of a memorial donated by the Submarine Veterans of the US Navy.
+There are several memorials to Holland in the area, including one erected on the 50th anniversary of his death in 1964.
+A further memorial, donated by the Submarine Veterans of the US Navy, was erected in Liscannor in 1977.

+A visitor centre, the John P. Holland Centre, opened in 2016.
+A statue of Holland, originally on public display on Liscannor's Main Street, was moved into the centre, alongside displays about his life and work with submarines.

 Churches

 St. Brigid's Church

 St Brigid's Church in Liscannor was built in 1858.
 It is a single-cell, four-bay church built of rubble masonry.
 A new roof was later added but the gallery, y-mullioned windows and semi-Tudor door were retained.
 Although the construction of a round tower was suggested in the 1920s, this Touheran tower which would have housed the bell as well as cottage industries on the lower floors was never built.

 Liscannor has been referred to as "the Pope's Own Parish".
 Located in the Diocese of Kilfenora, of which the Pope is the Bishop and the Bishop of Galway is the Apostolic Administrator, Liscannor is a mensal parish, i.e. directly under the direct authority of the bishop.